Ga1ex/GalexPub---Airtable-scripts/README.md

 VlookupUI - input table and field, the rest autodetects.
 Raised speed, vital for 25k+ rows.
 Avoids double loop by hashmapping second array.

 If you are interested in details of scripts, don't hesitate to ask.
-I can also provide Airtable support including formulas, automations, base design and other stuff, including free help for non-profit project (my interest here is experience of freelancing and to contribute to make a world a better place)
+I can also provide Airtable support including formulas, automations, base design and other stuff.
 Additional contact info: gusev80@gmail.com, @galex80 (telegram)